zoomx/AlarmClock2/README.md

  * Changed from DS1307 to DS1302
  * Added Set hours and minutes of RTC
  * When you set hours and minutes you start from the actual values and not from zero

+LEFT: When in Set Alarm Minutes jump to Set Hours and Minutes